-In the 2D case (see figure 3), for a point on the centerline and if r is equal to radius of the vessel, the first eigenvector v_1 represents the direction orthogonal to the vessel. v_2 reprensents the direction along the vessel.
-In the 3D case, if the point is on the centerline, the two eigenvectors associated to the first eigenvalues (λ_1, λ_2) represent the directions orthogonal the vessel. v_3 represents the direction along the vessel, see figure 4.
-On the same figure, one can see that if the point \mathbf{x} is on the centerline, the minimal response of the function f is obtained when the radius r is equal to the exact radius of the tube.
-If the point is inside the tube but not on the centerline, v_3 is parallel to the tube orientation, and the other eigenvectors depends on the scale r.
-If the point is outside the tube (last line), then the vector v_3 , corresponding to the red area, is oriented toward the centerline.
+In the 2D case (see figure 3), the first eigenvector $\mathbf{v}1$ represents the direction orthogonal to the vessel for a point on the centerline. $\mathbf{v}2$ represents the direction along the vessel.
+In the 3D case, if the point is on the centerline, the two eigenvectors associated to the first eigenvalues $(\lambda_1, \lambda_2)$ represent the directions orthogonal the vessel. $\mathbf{v}3$ represents the direction along the vessel, see figure 4.
+On the same figure, one can see that if the point $\mathbf{x}$ is on the centerline, the minimal response of the function f is obtained when the radius r is equal to the exact radius of the tube.
+If the point is inside the tube but not on the centerline, $\mathbf{v}3$ is parallel to the tube orientation, and the other eigenvectors depends on the scale r.
+If the point is outside the tube (last line), then the vector $\mathbf{v}3$ , corresponding to the red area, is oriented toward the centerline.

-Li and Yezzi [10] proposed a new variant of the classical, purely spatial, minimal path technique by incorporating an extra non-spatial dimension into the search space.
+Li and Yezzi [8] proposed a new variant of the classical, purely spatial, minimal path technique by incorporating an extra non-spatial dimension into the search space.
 The crucial step of this method is to build an adequate metric that drives the propagation.
-Li and Yezzi [10] proposed different isotropic potentials.
+Li and Yezzi [8] proposed different isotropic potentials.
 The main drawback, as they mention, is that these potentials are very parameter dependent and they do not exploit the vessel orientation.
 Our main contribution is to improve Li and Yezzi method by adding to it an anisotropic formulation, and the anisotropic metric is constructed by extension of the OOF descriptor presented by Law et al. [9].